charlescarrari/ngDeviceDetection/README.md

 ?>

-## The new Wordpress plugin
+### The Wordpress plugin

-The wordpress plugin automatic instantiates the class.
+The Wordpress plugin automatic instantiates the class.

 <?php